VixKacha/dotfiles/README.md

 Brave (Chrome) theme - [Black Yellow Flat](https://chromewebstore.google.com/detail/black-yellow-flat/hanlhmlmbgbpnnaiddofndfapnklikpp)

 ## Installation
-The install script will back up your old dotifles to ~/old-dotfiles-backup
+The install script will back up your old dotifles to ~/old-dotfiles-backup-365 (there is no way you already have this folder xD)

 Clone this repo to ~/dotfiles